maciej-radziejewski/get-attendance/README.md

 #### 4. Create the schedule file.

 If the test run was not succesful, re-run the script until it finishes without errors.
-It should create a provisional schedule file for you, named **schedule.csv** (always in the current directory, whicj should be the same directory as the script).
+It should create a provisional schedule file for you, named **schedule.csv** (always in the current directory, which should be the same directory as the script).
 You should edit it with a text editor.
 It may look like this:

     Wednesday, 9:00, class1
     Wednesday, 11:00, class2